Also see: Where to Swim in Wichita

-By now you’ve heard the news that City of Wichita Pools will be undergoing some changes and renovations in the next couple of years, but don’t worry!
-Eight of the nine city swimming pools will still be in operation during the summer of 2017.
-The Wichita pools open this year on May 29, Memorial Day.
+Although City of Wichita Pools will be undergoing some changes and upgrades in the next couple of years, eight Wichita city swimming pools will still be in operation during the summer of 2019.
 And they will still have free swimming days!

 Free swimming days at Wichita pools